Microsoft/azure-docs.pt-pt/articles/firewall/tutorial-hybrid-ps.md

 ### <a name="create-the-vpn-connections"></a>Criar as ligações VPN

-Agora você pode criar as conexões VPN entre o Hub e os gateways locais
+Agora você pode criar as ligações VPN entre o hub e as portas de entrada no local

 #### <a name="get-the-vpn-gateways"></a>Obter os gateways de VPN